thegetty/ancient-glass/content/catalogue/cat-4.md

 ## Description

-Dark blue ground; opaque yellow and green decoration.
+Translucent dark blue ground; opaque yellow and green decoration.
 A flattened coil forms a rudimentary uneven rim-disk; cylindrical neck, tapering toward the body; lentoid body.
 Two green loop handles extend from lower neck to the shoulder.

 An unmarvered yellow thread is wound around the rim.
 One yellow and one green thread—both marvered—are spirally wound 4 times around the body and dragged up and down 12 times to form a loosely rendered feathered pattern.

 ## Comments and Comparanda

 The translucent, dark blue base color is typical of the Ramesside period (Nineteenth–Twentieth Dynasties; 1292–1070), as is the large green and yellow feather décor of the body.
 From the glass workshop in Lisht (Egypt), numerous fragments of thick-walled, squat vessels confirm the dating ({% cite 'Nolte 1968' %}, workshop 5, pp. 121–126, form VII, pp. 172–173, wherein several parallels are cited).
 The vessel is one of the last thread-decorated glasses in Egypt of excellent quality.
 Cf. {% cite 'Nolte 1968' %}, p.
 121, plate XXI:11, similar feather decoration in yellow and white; XXI:22, a small vessel of a similar shape with yellow and green thread decoration and greenish handles.
-Also cf. Metropolitan Museum of Art turquoise body, blue, white, and yellow threads 30.8.179 [ca. 1295–1070 BCE]: https://www.metmuseum.org/art/collection/search/569296.
+Also cf. Metropolitan Museum of Art turquoise body, blue, white, and yellow threads 30.8.179 [ca. 1295–1070 BCE]: <https://www.metmuseum.org/art/collection/search/569296>.

 ## Provenance